AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ### GetCandidateVoteWithAllRecords

-Get the statistic information about vote transactions of a candidate with the detail information of all the transactions.
+Gets statistical information about vote transactions of a candidate with the detailed information of all the transactions.

 ```Protobuf
   rpc GetCandidateVoteWithAllRecords (google.protobuf.StringValue) returns (CandidateVote) {}